mandalvesq/iac/README.md

-# iac
+# Infrastructure as Code

-Repo to save my CFs and TFs.
+Repo to save my CloudFormations and Terraforms.